Vanshika310/SmartContract_Module2/README.md

 Server Initialization: The code initializes the Express application using express() and assigns it to the app constant.
 It starts the server by calling the listen() method on the app object, specifying the port number 1725.

 Console Logging: The code logs a message to the console, displaying the port number on which the server is running.

+### Simple.sol

+    //SPDX-License-Identifier: MIT

+    pragma solidity >=0.8.7;

+    contract Simple {

+        string public myLord = "Kahna";

+    }

+This is a simple smart contract written in Solidity.
+The contract is named "Simple" and it contains a single string variable called myLord.
+The contract is licensed under the MIT License.
+The purpose of this smart contract is to demonstrate a basic example of a Solidity contract.
+It showcases a simple string variable that can be accessed publicly.
+You can modify the value of myLord by deploying this contract and interacting with it through transactions.

 ### index.js